 Yanis Harmance is Project and Product Manager in Linde Material Handling’s automation department.
 A role that is not only challenging, but also future-orientated.

 The 29-year-old studied engineering with a focus on logistics in France.
-He joined the Linde MH team in Aschaffenburg in June 2017.
+He joined the team of Linde Material Handling in Aschaffenburg in June 2017.
 “Linde is a large company that offers a lot of potential”, he says when asked why he chose to join one of the world’s biggest manufacturers of forklift trucks and warehouse equipment.
-The Linde robotics team is still a relatively new part of Linde MH.
+The automation team is still a relatively new part of Linde.
 But that didn’t deter Harmance from applying; in fact, it was quite the opposite:

 I was really excited at the prospect of helping to develop this field further.

 When speaking to him, it is clear how much he loves his job.
-“It’s great working for Linde robotics”, says Harmance, who is 1.96 metres tall and is a keen handball player.
+“It’s great working for Linde in the area of automation”, says Harmance, who is 1.96 metres tall and is a keen handball player.
 “A new problem can crop up at any time, and must be resolved as quickly as it arose."

 Flexibility and know-how are just as important as the need to keep in constant communication with customers and colleagues.
 Yanis Harmance spends two or three days each week travelling to visit customers across the entire EMEA region (Europe, Middle East and Africa), the destination depends on which customer he is going to see.
 “At the moment I’m spending a lot of time with customers in France, Hungary, Germany and Switzerland, but if an order came in tomorrow from Denmark or Italy, I’d go there too,” he explains.